 “Yeah, tell me about it,” Tracey replied, slumping onto Pamela’s sofa.
-Her outfit evoked the latest version of the Scarlet Witch costume, as seen on WandaVision: a high-necked bustier, black leggings, tall gloves, a long cape, and windblown red hair (her hair, not her color).
+Her outfit evoked the latest version of the Scarlet Witch costume, as seen on WandaVision: a high-necked bustier, black leggings, tall gloves, a long cape, and windblown red hair (her natural length and texture, although not her natural color).
 She, too, had chosen to go with a costume that spoke to modern sensibilities, rather than unrealistic comic book cliches.
 The costume was tight, sure, but it was very deliberately not revealing.
 “Men kept trying to touch my hair or move my cape out of the way so they could see my ass,” she lamented.

 “Ack!
 What is it with the hair touching?”
 Pamela asked.
 “I’m just so tired of the men at con thinking they’re entitled to do whatever they want.
 And it’s like this every year.”

 “It’s not like the organizers or the local cosplay groups have done anything to stop them,” said Tracey.
 “There’s always this half-hearted line about being respectful of other cosplayers but there’s no enforcement.
 It doesn’t help that they don’t have any women in leadership roles.”